itsriodejaneiro/mudamos-libcrypto/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://CONTRIBUTING.md) on the main mudamos-lib-cripto repo for information about how to contribute.
+See [CONTRIBUTING.md](https://CONTRIBUTING.md) on the main mudamos-lib-crypto repo for information about how to contribute.

 ## License